 If you are wondering where I obtained all these pictures and memorabilia from the 1950s, my mother is responsible for the early years.
 She took and saved the pictures - she kept the cards, etc - then she gave them to me - I started putting them into a scrapbook.
 After she gave me my first camera, I started taking many of the pictures.
 I also started holding on to my report cards, programs, other memorabilia, and I continued keeping scrapbooks.
-I have scrapbooks through at least 1972 and photo albums per year and per trips to Ireland.
-I also had a box for each year through the 2000s plus more rubbermaid boxes for each of my kids where I kept all of their school work, movie stubs, favorite T-shirts even John Brendan's Bert and Ernie.
+I have scrapbooks through at least 1972 and photo albums for almost every trip to Ireland.
+I also have a box for each year through the 2000s plus I have rubbermaid boxes for each of my kids where I kept all of their school work, movie stubs, favorite T-shirts even John Brendan's Bert and Ernie.
 I recently found a box with letters from a couple of penpals from the 1960s.
 Yes, I am a pack rat.
 I hated deconstructing this scrapbook, but it started falling apart when I was removing anything that was taped into it.
 At least everything is going into my blog so it isn't lost.

 Let's take a look at 1959 - like any family, as more children come along, there are less photos - due to lack of time I'm sure.
 I think that may be why my mother gave me a camera.